OpenMDAO/OpenMDAO/roadmaps/2022roadmap.md

 ### Building an OpenMDAO training course

-While no substitution for a training course, the documentation update achieved by the team in 2021 using JupyterBook is a signficant advance in interactivity.
+While no substitution for a training course, the documentation update achieved by the team in 2021 using JupyterBook is a significant advance in interactivity.
 The ability for users to test out code in the documentation online via Binder or Google Colab without installing anything locally significantly lowered the barrier to entry for OpenMDAO.
-However, this means that building a signficant training course is still on the todo list for 2022.
+However, this means that building a significant training course is still on the todo list for 2022.
-The focus on various Jupyter notebook based tools should help this effort signifcantly, however.
+The focus on various Jupyter notebook based tools should help this effort significantly, however.

 ### General performance improvements